MrGainn/cve_lmm_data/README.md

 - **`scripts/evaluate_iot_classifier.py`**
 Calls the run_ollama.py funtion and loads the data fromt the dataset file and saves the llm repsonse in a new jsonl file.

+ - **`scripts/train_fineTuned_classifier.py`**
+The script to train the traditional/finetuned classifiers.
+Just comment out the model you want to use and provide the dataset.

+---

+ - **`results/*`**
+The results of all the LLM's and traditional classifiers that classified the **916 CVEs** .
+It's split up in correctly classified and misclassified and for the LLM's you can also see the most important field (description, affected items, product date, tags) in their decision

 ## Summary